binipringle/torts/_texts/0-outline.md

 ## Private Standard and Industry Customs

 The defendant may have adhered to private standard and industry customs when they acted in a way that caused harm.
 The private standard and industry custom does not change the reasonably prudent person standard of care, but evidence of private standards and industry customs are admissible at trial, and can impact the breach analysis.
-However, such evidence does not in itself determine whether the defendant adhered to the ordinary duty of care.[^7]
+However, such evidence does not in itself determine whether the defendant adhered to the ordinary duty of care.[^8]

-[^7]:Private standard and industry custom can heighten burden – think of netting which was not customarily installed in the U.S. but anyway was easy and cheap to install so burden to put up netting was low.
+[^8]:Private standard and industry custom can heighten burden – think of netting which was not customarily installed in the U.S. but anyway was easy and cheap to install so burden to put up netting was low.

 ---

-## Eggshell Plaintiff Rule

-Under the common law eggshell plaintiff rule, a defendant is liable for the full extent of a plaintiff’s injury if the type of injury was foreseeable, even if the scope of the injury was not foreseeable.
-This is true even when the plaintiff has a preexisting condition or sensitivity that exacerbates the injury.
+## Medical Malpractice

+Physicians are required to possess and use the knowledge, skill, and training of other physicians in good standing in the relevant geographic community.
+Specialists are held to the national standard.
+General practitioners are held to the locality standard.

+---

+## Lack of Informed Consent

+Under the traditional rule, a physician is liable for battery if there was no informed consent about risks.
+In that case, the patient’s consent is negated because of lack of disclosure.
+This is still the case when there is a gross deviation from actual consent (for example, a plaintiff agrees to tonsillectomy, but leg is amputated instead).
+The traditional standard is a physician must divulge risks that are customarily divulged by a physician in the same set of circumstances.

+---

+## New Trend Standard of Materiality

+A physician must divulge all **material** risks, meaning risks that a reasonable patient would want to know in deciding whether to undergo the procedure or treatment.
+Failure to divulge material risk is malpractice if plaintiff can show she would have refused the procedure if the physician divulged the risk.

+---

+## Lawyers Architects Accountants

+So long as the professional complies with custom, the professional cannot be found to have breached their duty.
+A deviation from custom means breach of that duty, **except where customs are outdated and/or unreasonable that a court might reject.**

 ---